-Group and filter options in Cost analysis
+Group and filter options in Cost analysis and budgets

 Cost analysis has many grouping and filtering options.
 This article helps you understand when to use them.